 “You asked for this [people wasting your time and being trolling assholes] by writing books.
 Quit complaining.
 You make money from this.
 So maybe you should STFU, stop answering questions [if you get too many emails that cross boundaries], and concentrate on writing more books.
 Work on yourself.”

 This response makes so many assumptions and when I think about the times I’ve set boundaries, or voiced a complaint over the years, this response has some interesting connotation.

-- It makes the assumption that because I have a Youtube Channel and write books, that I should expect and endure people making shitty comments about my looks on my Youtube Channel.
+- It makes the assumption that because I have a Youtube Channel and write books, that I should expect and endure people making shitty comments about my looks or personal life.
 Reality: While I do expect trolls as that’s the nature of the internet, I

 ‘m not going tolet bad behavior go unaddressed.
 I will say something.
 I am doing a disservice to women everywhere if I silently endure such public abuse – as that’s akin to saying: “It’s okay.
 Keep doing it.”

 - It makes the assumption that I should never feel irritated when people fill my email with questions that can